Anchorsify/Anchorsify.github.io/_projects/Raiton.md

  - Speed: 14
  - Seal Speed: 20
  - Status: Paralysis 4 for 40 IC
+ - Tags: Energy, Projectile

 Effects: After seeing the result of your opponent's defense, you may choose to make them reroll it.
 If you do this, they keep the second result (even if it's better).
 If you use this option, Raijuu Hashiri's damage is halved for the purpose of determining wounds, and it loses its ability to inflict Paralysis.
 You may also use the redirect to send the beast after a different target; it still suffers the usual reductions this way.

 #### --( Raiton Bunshin no Jutsu - Lightning Release Clone Technique )--
 This technique creates a powerful, not-quite-fully independent copy of yourself.
 They're capable of bringing substantial force to bear in combat, but lack enough physical cohesion to survive being hit.
 Of course, striking a ball of animated lightning tends to be bad for one's health.

  - Chakra: 20, +5 per clone
  - Damage: 100*1d2
  - Speed: 8, +4 per clone
  - Seal Speed: 12, +4 per clone
  - Requires: Bunshin no Jutsu
+ - Tags: Clone, Energy

 Effects: You can create up to two clones.
 Anyone who destroys a Lightning Clone with a melee attack takes this technique's damage automatically.
 These function like regular bunshin, except that they have (and pay for) their own Fatigue costs, and may perform the following additional actions: